RooRoo6080/Voice-Assistant/README.md

 ***
 -- This will not work if you have not signed up for OpenAI access --

-Sign up for the waitlist here: https://share.hsforms.com/1Lfc7WtPLRk2ppXhPjcYY-A4sk30
+Sign up for the waitlist here: [OpenAI GPT-3](https://openai.com/api/)

 ***
 Setting this up requires multiple Python libraries/APIs.